 Afghan Women’s Project

-We have invited Afghan filmmaker Airoshkh, whose short documentary “Look Who’s Driving Now” won international acclaim, to collaborate on a series of initial video portraits to help further the story of the ongoing resiliency of Afghan women as cultural keepers and art-makers.
-Through this series, Alliance will produce 6-8 short video portraits, initially featuring women living in Afghanistan’s diaspora.
+We have invited Afghan filmmaker Airoshkh Faiz Qasary, whose short documentary “Look Who’s Driving Now” won international acclaim, to collaborate on a series of initial video portraits to help further the story of the ongoing resiliency of Afghan women as cultural keepers and art-makers.
+Through this series, Alliance has produced four short video portraits, initially featuring women living in Afghanistan’s diaspora.
 These portraits will serve as glimpses into the music, poetry, calligraphy, dance, visual arts, and costume/fashion design -- a rich culture which is already endangered and at risk of being further destroyed.